7. Investment

 • Studies show that the net benefit of free zones is limited.

-• For example, there are many jobs in the US Foreign-Trade Zones, but little evidence of how many are net new job creations.
+• For US Foreign-Trade Zones, there is little evidence of how many new jobs are net new job creations.
 The main purpose of the US Zones appears to be to supply the domestic market without having to pay high tariffs on imported inputs.

 • UK Global Tariff rates mean that there are not any major differences between the rates for component goods and the final products.
 This means the benefits from tariff inversion will be small.

-• Freeports defer duty payments and import VAT, which gives a small gain to cash-flow.
+• Freeports defer but do not remove duty payments and import VAT, which gives a small gain to cash-flow.

 • There may be some potential benefits from simplified customs procedures.